-Asda gnomes are back for Christmas – there's even a light-up Santa!
+Asda gnomes are back for Christmas – meet a carolling couple, a reindeer and a Nutcracker gnome

 Love them or loathe them, you surely can’t NOT have noticed the giant gnomes that have been popping up on Asda’s shelves over the past couple of years.
-Themed for the season, there have been Easter gnomes, regal gnomes, and now there are Asda gnomes for Christmas!
+Themed for the season, there have been Easter gnomes, regal gnomes, and – retiring for 2019 – there are Asda gnomes for Christmas!

+Lats year’s festive gnomes included a Mr and Mrs Claus, a cheeky Elf Gnome and a light-up Father Christmas you couldn’t miss – even from the bottom of the garden.
+But this year, Asda has excelled itself, with carolling gnomes, and even a gnome version of Rudolph!

 They’re only available in stores, so get yours now while stocks last.